oils-for-unix/oils/doc/proc-func.md

     var m = computeMax(3, 4)

-Or throw away the return value, which is useful when functions mutate:
+Or throw away the return value, which is useful for functions that mutate:

     call computeMax(3, 4)